 The GNSO Council asks the GNSO Secretariat to send a response to the applicant who was not selected, thanking him for his continued interest.
 The response should also encourage him to follow the SSR2-RT work, and participate in Public Comments and community discussions.

+If the Council is in a position to nominate an additional candidate for the SSR2-RT in the future, the Council will consider Scott McCormick as a first choice for this position, following the SSC’s recommendation that he is also a strong and qualified candidate.